Frequently Asked Questions - Adult and Graduate Studies

 - I just don't have enough time in my schedule as is, how will I fit this in?

-- Time is a universal concern for all of our students, but we offer such great flexibility that most students overcome this concern relatively easily.
+Time is a universal concern for all of our students, but we offer such great flexibility that most students overcome this concern relatively easily.
 Adult students typically have two options: (1) a traditional college or university that requires them to visit the campus 2-5 times a week at various times or (2) an adult centered program like the one offered by Ohio Christian University.
-By choosing one of our onsite programs, students only attend class once a week for 4 hours.
+By choosing one of our onsite programs, students attend class only once a week for 4 hours.
 In our online programs, students do not have to come to campus at all; the whole program can be completed from the comfort of their home at their convenience.
 Typically students should set aside 12 to 15 hours per week for schoolwork.

 - What if someone finds out that I completed an online program?
 Will that hurt me in the job market?